Important Signs That Your Partner is Toxic

-It’s possible to be hurt both emotionally and psychologically by someone without them even realising it or doing it on purpose.
-This is one of the reasons why it’s so important to be able to identify a toxic relationship.
+It’s possible to be hurt both emotionally and psychologically by someone without them even realizing it or doing it on purpose.
+This is one of the reasons why it’s so important to be able to see whether your partner is toxic and poisoning your relationship.

 When we talk about a toxic relationship, we’re referring to a person that doesn’t let us grow, always demands explanations for everything, and stops us from seeing and spending time with our loved ones.